-"What's important to remember about Democrats is that their agenda is always an outcome-based analysis, meaning they're only going to tolerate what will help them achieve their goal in the end," comments Rob Chambers, vice president of AFA Action, the political arm of the American Family Association.
+"What's important to remember about Democrats is that their agenda is always an outcome-based analysis, meaning they're only going to tolerate what will help them achieve their goal in the end," comments Rob Chambers, vice president of AFA Action.
 "They're not interested in fairness.
 They're not interested in having an authentic conversation with people across the aisle, like Congressman Jim Banks, for example, or even Congressman Jim Jordan."

 And Chambers can understand McCarthy's call for a complete GOP boycott of the committee.